Social anxiety disorder is sometimes called social phobia. Social anxiety disorder is not just shyness; it is more severe than this.

 In some cases a combination of treatments such as cognitive therapy and an antidepressant may work better than either treatment alone.

 Some people find that support and advice from a group of people going through the same issues can be helpful.
 There are several UK based support groups on the internet, such as Mind, YoungMinds and AnxietyUK.

 Social anxiety and alcohol

-Although alcohol may ease symptoms in the short term, in the long run, it does not.
-Drinking alcohol to 'calm nerves' can lead to problem drinking and may make problems with social anxiety (and the depression that often accompanies it) worse in the long term.
+Although alcohol may ease symptoms in the short term, in the long run it makes social anxiety worse.
+Drinking alcohol to 'calm nerves' can lead to problem drinking and may make problems with social anxiety (and any depression that may accompany it) worse in the long term.

 What is the outlook for social anxiety disorder?

 Not much is known about the natural progress of the condition.
 However, with treatment there is a good chance that symptoms can be greatly improved.
 Without treatment, social phobia can be associated with depression in later life.